 FACTS ABOUT MY CHRONIC INVISIBLE ILLNESS

 - Many people think I only have Ankylosing Spondylitis, but autoimmune illnesses tend to form groups.
 If you have one, you will likely develop another.
 I also have Fibromyalgia, and I suffer from chronic fatigue, Myofascial Pain Syndrome, and chronic ear infections and skin rashes.
+In 2017, I added severe IBS and colitis, CRPS and Epstein-Barr to the mix.
+My doctors also think I am in the beginning phase of developing diabetes.

 - I was diagnosed in 2009, but I was presenting symptoms in 1999.